Welcome to today's edition of the Rush 24-7 podcast.

 But the terrorists worldwide, they attack civilians by intention.

-That is, this uh these uh airplanes that they that they uh this plot to uh to uh bomb the airplanes uh en route to United States was that military on there, was that a military target?
+That is, these airplanes, this plot to bomb the airplanes en route to the United States, was that military on there?

-No, it was a civilian target target.
+No, it was a civilian target.

-Or the the bombing of the trains in in Spain and in and in uh England, were they after military targets?
+Or the bombing of the trains in Spain and in England?

 No, they're after civilians.

-Ladies and gentlemen, I think that Americans need to get some guts, because we cannot depend on the UN, nor can we depend on our European allies to fight this war against terrorism.
+Ladies and gentlemen, I think that Americans need to get some guts because we cannot depend on the UN, nor can we depend on our European allies to fight this war against terrorism.

-You can be on with us by actually not us, with me by calling 800-282-2882, and we'll be back after this.
+You can be on with us by, actually not us, with me by calling 800-282-2882, and we'll be back after this.

-I know when we were sending my daughter off to college, uh, it was awful for uh Mrs. Williams, uh she felt felt very sad, and she was uh, you know, sometimes I I catch her, I'd come down for a drink of water, and I'd see her kind of sobbing, you know, uh, you know, my daughter being off to college.
+I'd come down for a drink of water and I'd see her kind of sobbing, you know, my daughter being off to college.

 There would be five more kids at home with her.